Bioconductor/bioconductor.org/content/help/docker.md

 * **Convenience**: Easily start a fresh R session with no packages installed for testing.
 Quickly run an analysis with package dependencies not typical of your workflow.
 Containers make this easy.

+* **Package Installation**: Binary packages for Bioconductor are available when the main container `bioconductor_docker` is used ( image tag `>= RELEASE_3_14`).
+  These binary packages do not require compilation and install 7x-8x faster than regular package installation.

 Our aim is to provide up-to-date containers for the current release and devel versions of Bioconductor, and some older